-Innkeepers give a restored Texas cabin
+Innkeepers give a restored Texas cabin a new resting place.

 Story by Michael Baxter

 Photography by Brad Simmons

 In 1830 a German immigrant named Farrak made his way to the lush, fertile fringes of the Texas Hill Country.
 It was there, near what would one day become the tiny community of Page, that he decided to settle down and build a log cottage for his future wife.